bruno-f7s/portfolio/arvarto-customer-segmentation/README.md

 5. (Only after the previous step is completed) Open the file _03-customer-prediction.ipynb_ and run all cells

 __Notes__:
-- When you are reading this it is likely that these files do not exist anymore due to the terms & conditions agreed with Arvarto Financial Services for this project.
-If you want to access this data, please contact either Udacity or Arvarto Financial Services directly.
+- When you are reading this it is likely that these files do not exist anymore due to the terms & conditions agreed with Arvato Financial Services for this project.
+If you want to access this data, please contact either Udacity or Arvato Financial Services directly.
 - The Jupyter notebooks 2 and 3 may take some days to run depending on your CPU capacities.
 This was developed in the course of several days and due to the complexity of the data some tests needed to be run in order to make the best decisions.

 ## 3. File Descriptions
 ### 3.1 Data-related
 - _../data/Udacity_AZDIAS_052018.7z_: Real-word data of a subset of the German population containing 366 features.
-- _../data/Udacity_CUSTOMERS_052018.7z_: Real-word data of customers' data from Arvarto Financial Services containing the same features as the population data + 3 additional columns that can be removed.
+- _../data/Udacity_CUSTOMERS_052018.7z_: Real-word data of customers' data from Arvato Financial Services containing the same features as the population data + 3 additional columns that can be removed.
-- _../data/Udacity_MAILOUT_052018_TRAIN.7z_: Real-word labeled data from Arvarto Financial Services containing the same features as the population data + target variable.
+- _../data/Udacity_MAILOUT_052018_TRAIN.7z_: Real-word labeled data from Arvato Financial Services containing the same features as the population data + target variable.
-- _../data/Udacity_MAILOUT_052018_TEST.7z_: Real-word unlabeled  data from Arvarto Financial Services containing the same features as the population data that can be used to create predictions.
+- _../data/Udacity_MAILOUT_052018_TEST.7z_: Real-word unlabeled  data from Arvato Financial Services containing the same features as the population data that can be used to create predictions.
 - _../data-dictionary/DIAS Attributes - Values 2017.xlsx_: Data dictionary with a description as well as the possible values for each features (some features may be missing here or are written differently).
 - _../data-dictionary/DIAS Information Levels - Attributes 2017.xlsx_: Further information about to which information level (category) the features belong.